Before getting an AussieDoodle, SheepaDoodle, or BerneDoodle, consider these things.

 2. How often are you away from home?

-We usually tell people to NOT get a dog if they are away more than 4 hours per day.
-Your dog just slept 7 hours all night, then it plays for a hour while you rush around to get ready for work, and then we expect it to sleep again for another 9 hours?
+We advise families to NOT get a dog if they are away more than 4 hours per day.
+Your dog just slept 7 hours all night, then it plays for a hour while you rush around to get ready for work, and then we expect it to stare at the wall for 9 hours while we are at work?
 NOPE.

 From 8 weeks old to 6 months old, puppy will need to be let outside, and get some exercise at LEAST every 3 hours.
 Coming home once on your lunch hour will not be sufficient.
 You will need to hire a dog walker / dog sitter to come give your dog some interaction.